isaacmax23/ReceipeApp/README.md

 # Receipe App
-- Displays a lost of meals with detailed view for cooking instructions
+- Displays a list of meals with detailed view for cooking instructions

 ## App Details
 - Sort the receipe list alphabetically